jonjhallett/dotgrid/README.md

 python3 dotgrid.py --gridsize=12 | ps2pdf - >dotgrid.pdf
 ```

-`dotgrid.py`, outputs PostScript with a PageSize set for A4.

 The script will modify the grid size to ensure that an exact number of grid squares are printed between the margins.